College Operations during Inclement Weather/Significant Event

 - It is the college president/CEO’s responsibility (or that of the acting president) to determine the college’s operating status during inclement weather.
 The college will adhere to one of the following declarations:

 - Open, but operating on a two-hour delay; (a two-hour delay means classes scheduled earlier than 10 a.m. will not meet; classes scheduled to begin at 10 a.m. or later will be held as scheduled; offices at all campuses will open at 10 a.m.);

-- Closed for all day activities
+- Closed for all day activities;

-- Closed for all day and evening activities
+- Closed for all day and evening activities;

-- Closed for all evening activities (in those cases when inclement weather begins during the day)
+- Closed for all evening activities (in those cases when inclement weather begins during the day);

 - Open on a normal operating schedule (No announcement will be made.)

 If there is inclement weather and no announcement is made, one should assume that the college is open at normal operating hours.
 Please note that the college does not announce that it is operating on normal scheduled hours.